hadware/voxpopuli/README.md

 with open("salut.wav", "wb") as wavfile:
     wavfile.write(wav)
 ```
-If you wish to hear how it sounds right away, you can always do :
+If you wish to hear how it sounds right away, you'll have to make sure you installed pyaudio *via* pip, and then do:
 ```python
 voice.say("Salut c'est cool")
 ```